How Collaborative Divorce Works: The Overview

 - Divorce Coach – this role can help to deal with high emotions and remain constructive through the collaborative process.
 This is often a mental health professional who may meet with you before the first four-way meeting and then again before each consecutive session.

-- Neutral Financial Advisor – many times, divorces benefit from an accountant’s or financial planner’s help to both give feedback on settlement options or generate new options that might work.
+- Financial Advisor – many times, divorces benefit from an accountant’s or financial planner’s help to both give feedback on settlement options or generate new options that might work.
 A great way to save on the divorce process here is by using one financial advisor for both parties in order to determine the best division from a neutral party.

 At the beginning of the process, the spouses and their collaborative attorneys will usually all sign a collaborative divorce agreement that commits them to working towards a settlement that will be mutually acceptable.
 If either spouse ends the process, both attorneys will be required to resign as the divorce heads to court.
 Typically, the other collaborative team members will also sign similar agreements that require their withdrawal if the process is ended without settlement.